nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### View student information

 1. View all related information of a student
    1. Prerequisite: List all student using the `list` command.
 Multiple students are shown in the list. **List should have exactly 6 students** (can using sample data provided as default)
    2. Test case: `view 1`
       Expected: All related information of the first student is shown on the result display visualizer on the right side.
 This includes: Student name, current tags, all academic-related information (assessment score, studio participation, studio attendance), and personal contact information (phone, email, telegram)
       Expected: No information is modified, Academy Directory runs as normal
       Expected: Status message is that users are viewing student at position 1 of the list
    3. Test case: `view 6`
       Expected: All related information of the last student is shown on the result display visualizer on the right side.
 This includes: Student name, current tags, all academic-related information (assessment score, studio participation, studio attendance), and personal contact information (phone, email, telegram)
       Expected: No information is modified, Academy Directory runs as normal
       Expected: Status message is that users are viewing student at position 6 of the list
    4. Test case: `view 7`
       Expected: No view is shown on the result display.
 An error message is shown stating that index number is invalid
    5. Test case: `view 0`, `view add`, `view myself in front of the mirror as a failure of society`
       Expected: No view is shown on the result display.
 An error message is shown stating that index number is invalid (in a sense that it must be a positive integer)

-2. View students when list is altered
+   6. View students when list is altered
-  1. Prerequisite: Using filter to reduce the list view to 1 only.
+   7. Prerequisite: Using filter to reduce the list view to 1 only.
 List should only have one student filtered.
-  2. Test case: `view 1`
+   8. Test case: `view 1`
       Expected: All related information are shown about the student
       Expected: Status message is that users are viewing student at position 1 of the list
-  3. Test case: `view 2`
+   9. Test case: `view 2`
       Expected: No view is shown on the result display.
 An error message is shown stating that index number is invalid
       Significance: View works for the current index number shown on the student list only.

 ***

 #### Show Grade

-1. _{ more test cases to come …​ }_
+1. Shows the collated scores of all the students in Academy Directory along with the average score, while grades for "RA1" not recorded for all students.
+   1. Prerequisites:
+      1. Clear the Academy Directory using the `clear` command.
+      2. Add three students: <br>
+         `add n/Alex e/alex@email.com te/@alex` <br>
+         `add n/Bob e/bob@email.com te/@bob` <br>
+         `add n/Carol e/carol@email.com te/@carol` <br>
+   2. Test case: `show ra1`
+   3. Expected: Scores displayed for all students should be "NA", the number of students recorded should be "0", and the average should be "NaN".

+2. Shows the collated scores of all the students in Academy Directory along with the average score, while grades for "RA1" recorded for some students.
+   1. Prerequisites:
+      1. Clear the Academy Directory using the `clear` command.
+      2. Add three students: <br>
+         `add n/Alex e/alex@email.com te/@alex` <br>
+         `add n/Bob e/bob@email.com te/@bob` <br>
+         `add n/Carol e/carol@email.com te/@carol` <br>
+      3. Add grades for all students <br>
+         `grade 1 as/ra1 g/15` <br>
+         `grade 2 as/ra1 g/16` <br>
+   2. Test case: `show ra1`
+   3. Expected: Scores displayed for the students should match the input grades, the number of students recorded should be "2", and the average should be "15.50".

+3. Shows the collated scores of all the students in Academy Directory along with the average score, while grades for "RA1" recorded for all students.
+  1. Prerequisites:
+    1. Clear the Academy Directory using the `clear` command.
+    2. Add three students: <br>
+       `add n/Alex e/alex@email.com te/@alex` <br>
+       `add n/Bob e/bob@email.com te/@bob` <br>
+       `add n/Carol e/carol@email.com te/@carol` <br>
+    3. Add grades for all students <br>
+       `grade 1 as/ra1 g/15` <br>
+       `grade 2 as/ra1 g/16` <br>
+       `grade 3 as/ra1 g/17` <br>
+  2. Test case: `show ra1`
+  3. Expected: Scores displayed for the students should match the input grades, the number of students recorded should be "3", and the average should be "16".
 ***

 #### Visualize all Grades